February 24th - 2:30am - Operation "Florida or Bust!!" -

 February 23rd - The San Francisco Giants stop by -

-The new driver of the Monster Funny Car Team, Tommy Johnson Jr., is friends
+The new driver of the Monster Funny Car Team, Tommy Johnson Jr., is

-lots-o-rounds and pick up lots-o-points.
-The Monster team has the rival
+tomorrow both the teams go lots-o-rounds and pick up lots-o-points.
+The

-Rockstar Energy Drink team first round, so we are all hoping to beat them and
+Monster team has the rival Rockstar Energy Drink team first round, so we

-that it has some of the most gorgeous sunsets with the jagged mountains in the
+gorgeous sunsets with the jagged mountains in the distance, and the bright

-distance, and the bright orange and red colors that the sky takes on.
+orange and red colors in the sky.

 March 7th - Orlando, Florida -